-To verify that you are getting the best dry kibble for your money, check if the manufacturer is complying with the Association of American Feed Control Officials’ guidelines.
+To verify that you are getting the best dry kibble for your money, check if the manufacturer is complying with the Association of American Feed Control Officials guidelines.
 The AAFCO is the authorized agency that sets standards for pet foods in the United States.

 How does my dog’s food affect their skin, coat, and energy level?

 Proper nutrition sets the building blocks for canine health and wellness.
-This is why picking the best chicken free formula for your dog can have a considerable impact.
+This is why picking the best chicken-free formula for your dog can have a considerable impact.

-For example, when it comes to maintaining beautiful skin and coat, your dog needs a diet rich in fatty acids.
+For example, when it comes to maintaining beautiful skin and coats, your dog needs a diet rich in fatty acids.
 To increase their energy levels, be sure to feed them a recipe containing enough supply of fats, carbohydrates, and animal protein.